usgs/jem-bmd-library/README.txt

  * http://www.oracle.com/technetwork/java/javase/downloads/index.html
  * https://maven.apache.org/

-This library can be compiled as an Eclipse-plugin using Tycho with the following command:
+This library can be compiled as an Eclipse-plugin using Maven with Tycho using the following command:

 $ mvn install